How Sharing Members Can Manage Their Healthcare Expenses

 Liberty HealthShare members take an active role in their health.
 They learn what it means to be an excellent health sharing member, and they become wise stewards of the resources of their sharing community.

 Our SharePower, which is equal to the combined contributions of our members, is one resource that our members work together to protect, doing their part to reduce healthcare costs for themselves and their sharing community.

 One of the most important ways our members, who are self-pay patients, protect our shared resources is to receive fair and reasonably priced medical care.
 However, with medical costs expected to continue to climb, we can expect that most providers, hospitals, and surgery centers may initially hand self-pay patients a bill for medical services above a fair price.

 Every healthcare experience is unique.
-Here are a few scenarios to help you partner with your healthcare teams to get fair pricing and quality health care for you and your family.
+Here are a few scenarios to help you get fair pricing and quality health care for you and your family.

 If you are hesitant to ask for a discount before receiving medical care, you should know that health insurance companies do this all the time.
 They often only pay the negotiated rate for medical expenses.
 The average individual doesn’t know they have the right to advocate for themselves and ask for the same discounts and fair pricing.